U.N. clinches global deal on cutting mercury emissions

 "We have closed a chapter on a journey that has taken four years of often intense but ultimately successful negotiations and opened a new chapter towards a sustainable future," said Fernando Lugris, chair of the negotiations.

 The deal also includes measures to reduce mercury use in small-scale gold mining, although stopped short of an all-out ban.
-Gold prices near $1,700 a metric ton have spurred the use of mercury as a catalyst to separate gold from its ore.
+Gold prices near $1,700 a tonne have spurred the use of mercury as a catalyst to separate gold from its ore.

-Emissions of mercury from artisanal and small-scale gold mines, which are usually unofficial and often illegal, more than doubled to 727 metric tons in 2010 from 2005 levels, overtaking coal-fired power plants as the main source of pollution from the metal.
+Emissions of mercury from artisanal and small-scale gold mines, which are usually unofficial and often illegal, more than doubled to 727 tonnes in 2010 from 2005 levels, overtaking coal-fired power plants as the main source of pollution from the metal.

 The treaty requires governments to draw up national rules to comply and could take between three to five years to take effect.